DillonSteyl/SCIE1000/Week 3/1-introduction-conditionals.md

 **Note:** the operating for checking equality is `==`, NOT `=`.
 This because `=` is reserved for variable assignment!

-**Task:** Modify this program so that it prints the message "You are not tall enough to ride!" if the value of the `height` variable is less than or equal to 130.
+**Task:** Modify this program so that it prints the message "You are not tall enough to ride!" if the value of the `height` variable is less than 130.

 ## Program